gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/windows-build-tools/download.md

 ## GitHub Releases

-All versions of the GNU ARM Eclipse Windows Build Tools are available via the [GitHub Releases](https://github.com/gnuarmeclipse/windows-build-tools/releases) page.
+All versions of the GNU MCU Eclipse Windows Build Tools are available via the [GitHub Releases](https://github.com/gnu-mcu-eclipse/windows-build-tools/releases) page.
 For details how to reach it, see the [Downloads]({{ site.baseurl }}/downloads/) page.

 ![Windows Build Tools Releases]({{ site.baseurl }}/assets/images/2015/github-gae-build-tools-releases.png)